 Even just having extra prints as an option opens your offer up to more upselling.

 - Establish a limit on how much you intend to make with a successful upsell.
-While we’ve established numerous methods of doing so, some without even explicitly offering anything, you’ll want to make sure you don’t overstep the client’s selected price point too much.
-Otherwise, they’ll either become discouraged, or feel like they’ve gotten everything they need after your first interaction with them, thus decreasing the odds of them becoming a returning client.
+While we’ve established numerous methods of doing so, some without even explicitly offering anything, you’ll want to ensure you don’t overstep the client’s selected price point too much.
+Otherwise, they’ll either become discouraged or feel like they’ve gotten everything they need after your first interaction with them, thus decreasing the odds of them becoming a returning client.

 - If implemented thoroughly, upselling will become a staple part of your income.
 This can come at a great advantage depending on its uses.
 For example, your base prices can be lowered to compete in a saturated market, while your upsell prices can stay the same, attracting more clients at face value.